Coloring Problems on Bipartite Graphs of Small Diameter: Introduction

 It is well-known that a $k$-coloring can also be seen as a homomorphism to $K_k$ (the complete graph on $k$ vertices).
 Given graphs $G$ and $H$, a \emph{homomorphism from $G$ to $H$} is a function $f:V(G)\rightarrow V(H)$ that respects edges, i.e., such that $f(u)f(v)\in E(H)$ whenever $uv\in E(G)$.
-When $H$ is fixed, the $H$-\textsc{Homomorphism} problem consists in deciding whether $G$ has a homomorphism to $H$, while the \textsc{List $H$-Homomorphism} is defined in a similar way as the $k$-\textsc{List Coloring} problem, i.e., each vertex of $G$ can only be mapped to a subset of the vertices of $H$ given in a list.
-It is known that \textsc{$H$-Homomorphism} is polynomial if $H$ is bipartite, and $\NP$-complete otherwise~\cite{HN.90}.
-A dichotomy is also known for the \textsc{List $H$-Homomorphism} problem: Feder and Hell~\cite{FH.98} proved that if $H$ is a \emph{reflexive} graph (a graph is reflexive if every vertex of $H$ has a loop), then the problem is polynomial if $H$ is a bipartite interval graph and $\NP$-complete otherwise.
-Furthermore, Feder et al.~\cite{FHH.99} proved that if $H$ has no loops, then the problem is polynomial when $H$ is bipartite and $\overline{H}$, the \emph{complement} graph of $H$, is a circular-arc graph, and $\NP$-complete otherwise.
+When $H$ is fixed, the $H$-\textsc{Homomorphism} problem consists in deciding whether $G$ has a homomorphism to $H$, while the \textsc{List $H$-Homomorphism} is defined in a similar way as the $k$-\textsc{List Coloring} problem, i.e. each vertex $u$ of $G$ can only be mapped to $x\in V(H)$ if $x$ belongs to the list assigned to $u$.
+Hell and Ne\v{s}et\v{r}il~\cite{HN.90} proved that \textsc{$H$-Homomorphism} is polynomial if $H$ is bipartite, and $\NP$-complete otherwise.
+A dichotomy is also known for the \textsc{List $H$-Homomorphism} problem: Feder and Hell~\cite{FH.98} proved that if $H$ is a \emph{reflexive} graph (a graph is reflexive if every vertex of $H$ has a loop), then the problem is solvable in polynomial time if $H$ is a bipartite interval graph and $\NP$-complete otherwise.
+Furthermore, for loopless graphs, Feder et al.~\cite{FHH.99} also proved that if $H$ is bipartite and $\overline{H}$, the \emph{complement} graph of $H$, is a circular-arc graph, then \textsc{List $H$-Homomorphism} can be solved in polynomial time; otherwise, the problem is $\NP$-complete.

-We say that a homomorphism $f$ from a graph $G$ to a graph $H$ is \emph{surjective} if every vertex $v \in V(H)$ is the image of some vertex $u \in V(G)$.
-If $f$ is edge-surjective, we say that $f$ is an \emph{$H$-compaction of $G$}.
-If $H$ is a subgraph of $G$ and $f(v) = v$ for every $v \in V(H)$, we say that $f$ is a \emph{retraction of $G$ to $H$}.
-We denote the related problems by \textsc{Surjective $H$-Homomorphism}, \textsc{$H$-Compaction}, and \textsc{Retract$(G,H)$}, respectively, where in the first two problems $H$ is considered to be a fixed graph.
+A homomorphism $f$ from a graph $G$ to a graph $H$ is \emph{surjective} if every vertex $x \in V(H)$ is the image of some vertex $u \in V(G)$, and it is \emph{edge-surjective} if every edge $xy \in E(H)$ is the image of some edge $uv \in V(G)$.
+Observe that if $f$ is edge-surjective and $H$ has no isolated vertices, then $f$ is also surjective.
+If $H$ is a subgraph of $G$ and $f$ is an homomorphism from $G$ to $H$ such that $f(v) = v$ for every $v \in V(H)$, we say that $f$ is a \emph{retraction of $G$ to $H$}.
+We denote the related problems by \HHom, \HComp, and \textsc{Retract}, respectively.
+Some authors use the term \emph{(edge-)compaction} to refer to (edge-)surjective homomorphism, but we prefer to use a more descriptive term.
+Also, if \textsc{Retract} is restricted to instances $(G,H)$ such that $H$ is isomorphic to a fixed graph $F$, then we write \textsc{Retract to $F$} to denote the related problem.